gigawatts/KringleCon2019/README.md

 The lock in the closet has the brand name "Schlage" on it, so use the [Schlage key bitting template](https://github.com/deviantollam/decoding) provided by Deviant Ollam from his KringleCon 2019 talk, [Optical Decoding of Keys](https://www.youtube.com/watch?v=KU6FJnbkeLA&t=793s).

-Overlay it on top of the image of Krampus' key, and decode it.
+Overlay it on top of the image of Krampus' key and decode it.
 I used GIMP, putting the bitting template on one layer and the key on another, resizing both until they lined up.
 The key decodes to (1-2-2-5-2-0).

 Use the [key cutting machine](https://key.elfu.org/?challenge=bitting-cutter) to cut a key with this code, then open the [lock in the closet](https://thisisit.elfu.org/?challenge=bitting-keyhole) with that key.
 Walk in, talk to Krampus.